The Easiest Way to Fix a Car Heater At Home

 - No fuse in the fuse box is blown.

 - The indicator light for heating (generally on the heater button) is coming on.

-- You listen to a small clicking sound from the dashboard when you turn the heater on.
+- You listen for a small clicking sound from the dashboard when you turn the heater on.

-- If your car has an automatic climate control system, make sure you have dialed the temperature all the way up.
+- If your car has an automatic climate control system, make sure you have turned the temperature dial all the way.

 - Make sure that the AC is off.
 If both are turned on at the same time, they simply cancel each other out.

-If the heater system is turning on and you still don’t get hot air, try the next.
+If the heater system is turning on and you still don’t get hot air, try this next.

 2. Fixing Car Heater Not Blowing Hot Air Due to a Choked Cabin Air Filter

 Just like your A/C at home, the air conditioning and heating systems in the car have an air filter.
 The purpose of this filter is to provide you with clean air while making sure that the heater or A/C heat exchanger does not get clogged.